-Rideout Memorial Hospital offers semi-private (double occupancy) rooms.
-A few private rooms are available for medical necessity or at the patient's request (for additional fee).
+Rideout Regional Medical Center offers semi-private (double occupancy) and private rooms.
 We will strive to honor your preference.
 On occasion, however, alternate arrangements may be necessary due to physicians orders or prevailing conditions.
-Room transfer requests should be made through nursing staff and will be carried out as soon as possible
+Room transfer requests should be made through nursing staff and will be carried out as soon as possible.

-Women and Infants Services at Fremont Medical Center offers eighteen spacious private rooms, comfortable chairs, and room for family and couplet care.
+The Family Birthing Center at Rideout offers: Beautiful spacious private rooms, comfortable chairs, convertible couches, and room for family and couplet care.

 We hope you will find your room cheerful and comfortable.
 When you are admitted, your room, bed, nurse call system and remote control TV will be explained.